Institute Courses and Descriptions

 Course 3: What is a Case Study?
 Design and Implementation of Case Studies

-Faculty: Dr. Lyle Yorks, Teachers College, Columbia University
+Faculty: Professor Lyle Yorks, Teachers College, Columbia University

 Description: In this workshop participants will work with making critical decisions related to their research problems and purposes.
 The focus will be on the core design decisions that must be made in designing and conducting a case study for research purposes.
 Particular attention will be paid to data collection methods including interviews, survey, focus group, observation, and archival methodologies and effectively sequencing them for purposes of triangulation and validity.
 The focus will be on choosing, designing, and integrating methods appropriate for the research problem in question, and addressing validity issues.
 The challenges of ethics and subject protection in the complexity of field based case study designs will also be addressed.
 The workshop will be interactive, with lectures and group discussions interspersed throughout the two days.
 Attention will be given to the research questions with which participants are wor